You are here

-The City initiative of From Poverty to Progress is based on a concept of working together as a community.
+The City initiative of Bridges to Progress is based on a concept of working together as a community.
 While the ultimate goal is to reduce the City’s poverty rate by facilitating the movement of persons out of poverty, there must be a starting point.
 For this one tool in the comprehensive toolbox, a cohort of households will be identified from collaborating agencies.
 Those citizens identified as “willing, able, hopeful, and motivated” are key factors in the City’s poverty reduction strategy.
 Along with this first-tier plan, increased participation of partner agencies, individuals and organizations will increase local awareness of the City’s poverty issues and help citizens create sustainable pathways out of poverty.

 Does my income need to be below the poverty line threshold?